A or An

 Fewer or less

-Use “less” with nouns that can’t be counted or don’t have a plural.
+Use “less” with nouns that cannot be counted or do not have a plural.

 In sentences with “than”, use “less” with numbers on their own: